jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 **💡 Definition:** an object passed to satisfy a required parameter but never actually used by the test.

-`process_payment` always calls `logger$log` — the logger is required.
+`process_payment` always calls `logger$log`.
+The logger is required.
 But for a test that’s only checking whether the correct transaction ID is returned, we don’t care what gets logged.
 We just need something that won’t blow up when called.

 ``` r
 test_that("returns the transaction ID on successful payment", {